dgcfung/korilla-receipts/README.md

 ## Part 1: Get Started

+- Fork and clone!

+- This assignment should include at least **6 commits**.

 - Inside your cloned directory, spin up a new react app called "korilla" with `create-react-app korrila`.

 ## Part 2: Sample Receipts